wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VI.11

 <p class=fip id=p11>
-11.&emsp;There is no one who does not feel that he is imprisoned in some way.
+11. There is no one who does not feel that he is imprisoned in some way.
 <sup>2</sup>If this is the result of his own free will he must regard his will as not free, or the circular reasoning in this position would be quite apparent.
 <sup>3</sup>Free will must lead to freedom.
 <sup>4</sup>Judgement always imprisons because it separates segments of reality by the unstable scales of desire.